 - Silent modes (aka night mode) where the system runs quietly and more efficiently.

 Most Popular Locations in the Home

 Here are the most popular places consumers choose to install aircon units:

 Conservatories can get very hot in the summer, sometimes even unbearably hot.
 Blinds and fans can help but aren’t nearly as effective as an air con unit.

 Bedrooms are a very popular place to fit a unit.
-If you struggle to sleep during the night when it’s hot, then choose either a wall mounted or ducted system and double-check the decibel level of the device before you buy.
+If you struggle to sleep during the night when it’s hot, then choose either a wall-mounted or ducted system and double-check the decibel level of the device before you buy.

 Home offices are places where homeworkers spend up to 10 hours a day.
 There’s also computers and other equipment that could warm up the room.
 Many home workers choose either a portable system or a wall-mounted unit.

 The prices below are for a fully installed air conditioning system, apart from the portable system which doesn’t require installation.